Skip to main content

 Latitude

-One of the biggest factors affecting a location’s climate is the location’s latitude – the distance from the equator (the equator represents a latitude of 0° and the poles are 90°N for the North Pole, and 90°S for the South Pole).
+One of the most significant factors affecting a location’s climate is the location’s latitude – the distance from the equator (the equator represents a latitude of 0° and the poles are 90°N for the North Pole, and 90°S for the South Pole).
 Figure \(\PageIndex{1}\) displays lines of latitude on Earth for the Northern Hemisphere.

 We’ll cover latitude more in depth when we investigate the Earth’s coordinate system in a future investigation.
 For now, just know that the further away you get from the equator, the larger your latitude is.
+The key impact that latitude has on climate is its effect on the angle of incoming sunlight, or the Angle of Insolation.
+To demonstrate the importance of the angle of insolation, do the following experiment:

 Image of Flashlight shining directly above a table, creating a small, illuminated circle.